 Early intervention and evaluating long-term effects

-preemptive approach may help dissuade investigators from continuing and pressing charges.
+A preemptive approach may help dissuade investigators from continuing and pressing charges.
 An individual under investigation may present evidence that effectively counteracts suspicions of wrongdoing.

 When a conviction appears likely, a plea bargain may serve to lessen the punishment.
 Before entering into a plea deal, an individual may benefit from considering the long-term effects.
 The outcome could include license suspension, community service and other requirements to regain professional standing.